SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Overview.md

 - You need to attach vpn SG to the agent, because catalogue is accepting connections from vpn.

 ### Session-45
+- Types of scannings in jenkins pipeline ?
+Static source code analysis, Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Open Source Library Scanning, Docker Image Scanning.
+- We are using "Shift-Left" method, we do all types of scannings in Dev enviroment itself, to make sure everything is ok, then only we can go for the higher environments.
+- How the Sonarqube scanner will work ?
+Installation of sonarqube is taken care by SRE team.
+Jenkins-Agent will clone the code in his server, and jenkins agents have scanner cli software which need to be installed, it will scan the code and upload to the "Sonarqube" console (or) server.
+Then developers will see the results in "Sonarqube" console (or) server.
+- Port number of sonarqube is 9000.
 ### Session-46
 ### Session-47